ddodogames/dodo-bot-site/src/content/docs/advanced/gitbuilds.md

 # Updating the build
 If you have git installed then it should be as easier as running a command in the terminal.
-It is also recommended to regular use `npm install` command as well as GitBuilds builds may sometimes update aoi.js development builds to latest
+It is also recommended to regular use `npm install` command as well as GitBuilds builds may sometimes update aoi.js development builds to latest.
+This will only work for fresh installations that didn't have the `config.json` file touched.

 Enter the following command inside the directory that contains the code:
 ```js